 Alternatively, if you are looking for a break from the water, make your way to Río Lagartos where flamingos flock and river crocodiles abound; visit Bacalar - known as the lake of seven colours due to the various shades of blue; or visit prime breeding areas for the hawksbill, loggerhead, leatherback, and green turtle (May to October).

 Immerse yourself in the surviving Mayan culture of the area and visit remote and untouched Mayan archaeological sites, such as the famous and easily accessible sites of Tulum and Coba, or visit the beautiful and majestic Mayan ruins of Palenque in the Chiapas region.
 And finally, the colonial city of Mérida is the peninsula’s cultural capital and the local artisans of Izamal will be sure to offer you some souvenirs of your trip.

-If you need to stay additional nights before or after your project you need to book these separately, ask your travel consultant for help.
+If you need additional nights before or after your project, you need to book these separately.
+Just ask your travel advisor for help!

 Meals while on project are included.
 Volunteers prepare their own breakfast.
 During work days lunch and dinner are prepared by a local cook, on weekends participants cook their own meals.
-Food is a very basic, mostly vegetarian diet, with meat available about once a week.
-Breakfast could be porridge, fruit or cereal, lunch is beans, vegetables, pasta and sauce, etc. and a typical evening meal may include lentils, pasta, beans, rice and vegetables.
+Food is a very basic, mostly a vegetarian diet with meat available about once a week.
+Breakfast is usually porridge, fruit or cereal, lunch is beans, vegetables, pasta and sauce etc. and a typical evening meal includes lentils, pasta, beans, rice and vegetables.
 Local restaurants are also an option at your own cost during weekends.

-You will have limited access to long-distance communications whilst on the programme.
-Internet is not available on base, but you will be able to reach a store with WIFI within 10 minutes by foot.
+You will have limited access to long-distance communications whilst on the program.
+Internet is not available on base, but you will be able to reach a store with WiFi within 10 minutes by foot.
 Please advise family and friends that they may not hear from you on a weekly basis.
 Mobile/cell phone reception is limited on base.
 Reception is more reliable in the town of Tulum.